neutrons/histogram-dev/docs/sphinx/install-details.rst

 -------
 The histogram package can be installed by using pip install in editable mode currently::

- First, $ git clone git@github.com:neutrons/histogram-dev.git.
-Navigate to the root directory of histogram-dev.
-Create appropriate conda environment:
+ $ git clone git@github.com:neutrons/histogram-dev.git.

+ Navigate to the root directory of histogram-dev:

  $ conda env create

- This will create an environment using the environment.yml file.
+ (This will create an environment using the environment.yml file.)

 To install the package, in the correct environment(histogram-dev)::